-- Benzinga received a sneak peek of this Sunday’s Wall Street Week.
+- Benzinga got a sneak peek of this Sunday’s Wall Street Week.

-- The upcoming episode will feature Kyle Bass, founder and principal of Hayman Capital Management, who manages $1.7 billion in assets.
+- The upcoming episode will feature Kyle Bass, founder and principal of Hayman Capital Management -- who manages more than $16 billion in assets.

 - The expert went into several topics including his ongoing pharmaceutical patent battles and the state of the energy market.

-Among several other subjects, Bass discussed energy.
-Is there an opportunity in the energy segment, co-host Gary Kaminsky asked.
+Among several other subjects, Bass went into energy.
+Is there an opportunity in the energy segment?
+Co-host Gary Kaminsky asked.

 “I think there’s a massive opportunity in energy,” Bass responded, adding that his views on the supply and demand situation in energy are “dogmatic” – and that has cost him big this year.